WebOrigami/docs/src/eg/intro.md

 ## Traversing a transformed graph

-If you ask for a specific value, then only that value is computed:
+If you ask for a specific value from a `map` graph, then only that value is computed:

 ```console
 $ eg "map(greetings.yaml, uppercase)/Alice"